TheFe91/esp32-ciufciuf/README.md

 - `GET /audio/volume?value=50` - Set volume (0-100)
 - `GET /status` - Get current status (JSON)

-## Next Steps
+## Audio Implementation

-### Audio (to be implemented when hardware arrives)
-Currently audio is simulated (see Serial Monitor).
-When you receive the MAX98357A:
+The current firmware includes a basic audio control interface.
+To implement full audio playback:

-1. Connect the hardware as shown in the diagram above
+1. Connect the MAX98357A hardware as shown in the wiring diagram
-2. Add audio files to the ESP32 flash memory
+2. Add audio files to the ESP32 flash memory (SPIFFS or LittleFS)
 3. Implement I2S playback in the `audioStart()` and `audioStop()` functions in `main.cpp`
+4. Use libraries like ESP32-audioI2S for audio file decoding and playback

 ### Pin Configuration (optional)
 If you want to change the pins, edit the `src/config.h` file: